-THAT you believe the paradigm we have long been living with is due for a revision, because values like growth and progress may be linked to an assumption of unlimited resources, which may not be realistic.
+THAT you believe the paradigm we have long been living with is due for a revision.

+You realize that values like growth and progress may be linked to an assumption of unlimited resources, which may not be realistic.
+You have been noticing that many of your automatic behaviors are actually not very environmentally friendly, or perhaps have some kind of negative social impact.